Company

 Inbau Clausen

-With the end of the 1960s and the beginning of the 1970s, the company increasingly concentrates on the northern German market and the interior finishing of ships.
-A new plant is built near Kiel and Inbau Clausen's headquarters are relocated there.
+By the end of the 1960s and beginning of the 1970s, the company began to focus more on the northern German market and the interior fittings of ships.
+A new plant was built near Kiel, and the headquarters of Inbau Clausen was relocated there.

 1975

-In the wake of RAF terrorism and the bank robberies of the 1970s, security solutions were increasingly needed in store fitting, so the Weißenbrunn site specialized in the production of security technology.
+Due to the RAF terrorism and bank robberies of the 1970s, security solutions became increasingly necessary in shop fitting, prompting the Weißenbrunn site to specialize in the production of security technology.

-In June 1975, SITEC GmbH was founded and son Olaf Clausen took over the management.
+In June 1975, SITEC GmbH was established, and Olaf Clausen's son took over the management.

 1980

-In addition to equipping service stations and bank branches, national and major banks are increasingly equipped.
-In particular, the protection of money processing in national central banks increasingly comes into focus.
+In addition to equipping petrol stations and bank branches, increasing numbers of national and major banks were equipped.
+Especially the securing of currency processing in state central banks came into focus.

 1990

-The disappearance of the Iron Curtain and the reconstruction of the East resulted in new markets for SITEC, which also necessitated completely new products.
-With the production of portable high-quality bank containers including the security technology of a normal bank branch, SITEC supports the rapid expansion of the FRG banking sector to the new federal states.
+The fall of the Iron Curtain and the reconstruction in the East opened up new markets for SITEC, necessitating entirely new products.
+With the production of portable high-quality bank containers, including the security technology of a normal bank branch, SITEC supports the rapid expansion of the German banking sector into the new federal states.

-The mobile banks are already fully equipped at the factory and delivered turnkey, including ATMs.
+The mobile banks are fully equipped in the plant and delivered turnkey, including ATMs.

 1996

-In 1990 and 1996, both the company premises and office buildings are expanded.
-The hall for metal processing rented in the neighboring town of Au is abandoned and the newly constructed production hall at the headquarters in Hummendorf is occupied.
-The new production building is specially designed for the manufacture of heavy steel structures such as mobile banks and also provides space for a large small parts warehouse and assembly workstations.
+In the years 1990 and 1996, both the company premises and office buildings were expanded.
+The hall rented for metal processing in the nearby town of Au was abandoned, and the newly constructed production hall at the headquarters in Hummendorf was occupied.
+The new building is specifically designed for producing heavy steel structures such as mobile banks and also provides space for a large small parts warehouse and assembly workplaces.

 1997

-The product portfolio is expanded to include the business field of electronic locker systems for train stations - initially only as a pure commodity.
+The product portfolio is expanded to include electronic locker systems for train stations - initially only as pure trading goods.

-The Scottish company Locksafe becomes part of the group of companies in 1997 and is transferred to LockTec Ltd. in Edinburgh.
+The Scottish company Locksafe becomes part of the corporate group in 1997 and transitions into LockTec Ltd. in Edinburgh.

-LockTec GmbH is founded at the Weißenbrunn site, which from then on is responsible for the distribution of locker systems, which from then on are manufactured by SITEC.
+At the Weißenbrunn site, LockTec GmbH is founded, which will henceforth take over the distribution of locker systems, which will then be manufactured by SITEC.

 2001